jakebesworth/Simple-Color-Conversions/README.md

 * Need help implementing the other color space conversions (maybe CMY -> HSV through the RGB functions) such as XYZ

+* Need help testing portability and how casting and cheap ceiling implementation work on other systems and compilers

 ## Contributors

 * [Jake Besworth](https://github.com/jakebesworth)